HOME

 The game drops you off as a nameless woman who's just moved to the ficticious town of Anchorhead, Massachusetts with her husband Michael.
 Michael has inherited a mansion there, from a family branch you've never heard of - we've played enough mystery IF to know where this is going, and the term "Massachusetts" immediately rings the Lovecraft bell, and the Lovecraft quote at the beginning of the game doesn't help much in dispersing that impression.
 Michael is a bit of a bookworm and went off to the local university to do stuff while we are supposed to pick up the mansion key and meet him at uni.

-A refreshing move that Gentry took is something you usually don't realize - Anchorhead has a female protagonist and plays in present (well, 1998) time.
-Far from unusual for a text adventure, but if you've read and played through the Lovecraft canon you'll give these simple facts an approving nod.
+A refreshing move that Gentry took is something you usually don't realize - Anchorhead has a female protagonist and plays in present time - well, in 1998.
+Far from unusual for a text adventure, but if you've read and played through the Lovecraft canon you'll give these simple treats an approving nod.
 Feels fresh.
 Also, while a typical Lovecraftian story centers about fighting something (very, very) evil, Gentry puts quite some focus on the relationship between the protagonist and her husband.
 Michael is being... absorbed by something evil.
 What is the protagonist (and the player behind her) willing to do to fight that evil?
 To save her husband?
-An interesting question, although the average text adventure player will probably not even hear it but wield his sword instead, grit his teeth and jump into battle.
+An interesting question, although the average text adventure player will probably not even notice it but wield his sword instead, grit his teeth and jump into battle.

 The intro